DerenB/Markdown-Notes/ProgrammingNotes/DotNet/AspDotNet.md

 ### Structure

 - Requires "@page" as the first line.
 Indicates it as a Razor page
+- Add "@model ModelPage" 2nd to connect to the model page
 - Prepend C# code with "@"
 ```
 @pages
+@model DateModel
 <h1>@DateTime.Now.ToShortDateString()</h1>
 ```